-In addition to the shares of common stock outstanding at the record date, OPKO's Board of Directors has reserved an aggregate of additional shares for future issuance, consisting of the following: (a) shares reserved for issuance upon the exercise of outstanding options granted under stock option agreements entered into by OPKO with employees of OPKO and its subsidiaries; (b) shares reserved for future issuance of awards under the 2007 Plan; and (c) shares reserved for issuance upon conversion of OPKO's outstanding convertible senior notes issued on January 30, 2013.
+In addition to the 336,786,659 shares of common stock outstanding at the record date, OPKO's Board of Directors has reserved an aggregate of 78,141,858 additional shares for future issuance, consisting of the following: (a) 20,913,864 shares reserved for issuance upon the exercise of outstanding options granted under stock option agreements entered into by OPKO with employees of OPKO and its subsidiaries; (b) 2,977,100 shares reserved for future issuance of awards under the 2007 Plan; (c) 24,539,796 shares reserved for issuance upon exercise of outstanding warrants; and (d) 29,711,098 shares reserved for issuance upon conversion of OPKO's outstanding convertible senior notes issued on January 30, 2013.

-As a result, OPKO currently has only authorized but unissued shares of common stock (including treasury shares), which are unreserved and available for future issuance.
+As a result, OPKO currently has only 85,071,483 authorized but unissued shares of common stock (including treasury shares), which are unreserved and available for future issuance.